adityasamant25/spring-boot-golden-examples/customers-basic/README.md

 * Uses `spring-boot-actuator` to expose the default metrics and health information.

 ## What's new
+### v0.0.3-exception
+This is a temporary version that is created to simulate an exception in the application.
+The changes will not be merged with the main branch.

 ### v0.0.3
 * Enabled multi-architecture support for the Docker image